Widows Movie Stars Viola Davis, Cynthia Ervio

 Now, we have a new trailer that gives us a longer look at the violent circumstances that lead Veronica to gather up a crew of widows to finish off one final heist to settle the score.
 Because of its all-star cast, which also features Colin Farrell, Carrie Coon, Robert Duvall, Liam Neeson, Lukas Haas, and Jacki Weaver, it feels like a more high stakes Ocean's 8, where the ultimate goal is survival, not a diamond necklace.

 Widows is a movie about criminals messing with other criminals.
 It's seedy, dangerous, and unapologetic.
-It's also scored by Hans Zimmer, which means it is immediately in the running for best score of the year.
+It's also scored by Hans Zimmer, which means it is immediately in the running for best score of the year, and scripted by Gillian Flynn (Sharp Objects, Gone Girl) which means it will be ripe with good, old fashioned female rage.
 A final word to the wise before we get to the trailer: Don't piss of Davis, because her characters are always out for revenge.

 Advertisement